valeriepatu9/ece-devops-2020-fall/modules/6-docker-containers/labs.md

 10. Make the necessary changes in the Docker compose file so that when you delete and create the containers again the counter keeps its value

     **Hint**: Use volumes, the redis container stores its data in the `/data` directory

+## Bonus tasks

+1. Run Wordpress with MySQL using Docker Compose